Grilled Chicken with Lemon and Capers

-This recipe was created as part of a series on how to make juicy grilled chicken breasts that are perfect every time, and if you’re not that experienced at making grilled chicken breasts (or especially if your chicken breasts get dry on the grill) you may want to read that post before you make this.
+This recipe was created as part of a series on how to make juicy grilled chicken breasts, and if you’re not that experienced at making grilled chicken breasts (or especially if your chicken breasts get dry on the grill) you may want to read that post before you make this.